suchkow/suchkow.github.io/index.md

 {% include about-picture-img.html %}

-Hello!
+Hi there!
 Recently, I have decided to enhance my old online resume.
 So, I have found an example and set up my own blogging website.

 Every day, I am work in progress and studying Data Science & Business Analytics.
 <a href="/about" class="internal-link quarter-line-space">More about me&nbsp;→</a>